Skip to content

 Using reserved characters in the URL

-Every part of the URL has it's own schema, which come with a different set of reserved characters.
-Developers need to take this into consideration when encoding or decoding the URLs.
-For further information, please read Section 2 and Section 3 of RFC-3986.
+Every part of the URL has its own schema, which comes with a different set of reserved characters.
+Developers should consider this when encoding or decoding URLs.
+For further information, refer to Section 2 and Section 3 of RFC-3986.

 URL Schemes

-In the following, the URL schemes of public URLs mapped to Industrial IoT Gateway are defined.
-Public URLs are callable from the internet.
-Industrial IoT Gateway routes requests to public URLs to registered internal IPs like your internal Cloud Foundry app route.
+The following defines the URL schemes of public URLs mapped to the Industrial IoT Gateway.
+Public URLs are accessible from the internet and the Industrial IoT Gateway routes requests from public URLs to registered internal IPs, such as your internal Cloud Foundry app route.

 Call to Web Application